manuelleduc/object-algebra-getting-started/README.md

 }
 ```

-## Definition of a second semantic: Print
+## Definition of a second semantics: Print

 Here is an example of the integration of a second operation `print`.
-Following what we have done so far, the operation of straightforward, we just have to define a new kind of operation with the `PrintOperation` interface and inherits from our algebra.
+Following what we have done so far, we just have to define a new kind of operation with the `PrintOperation` interface and inherits from our algebra.

-You can also observe that even if we have defined our semantic using the "extended" model, we are still able to use our semantic with a model defined using only elements from our first model.
+You can also observe that even if we have defined our semantics using the "extended" model, we are still able to use our semantics with a model defined using only elements from our first model.

 ```java
 package expression.extended.print;